A correlated pseudo-marginal approach to doubly intractable problems: Doubly intractable problems

-The likelihood approximation approach are often simulation consistent. \cite{atchade2013bayesian} directly approximate $Z(\Btheta)$ through multiple importance sampling.
-Their approach also depends on an auxiliary variable, but does not require perfect sampling.
+Methods belonging to the likelihood approximation approach can be simulation-consistent.
+One example is \cite{atchade2013bayesian}, who directly approximate $Z(\Btheta)$ through multiple importance sampling.
+Their approach also depends on an auxiliary variable technique, but does not require perfect sampling.
 The downside is similar to that of the adaptive exchange algorithm; a large memory is usually required to store the intermediate variables generated in each iteration.
 An alternative method is to approximate $1/Z(\Btheta)$ directly using the signed PMMH algorithm to replace the likelihood function by its unbiased estimator as proposed in \cite{lyne2015russian}.
-To obtain the unbiased estimator, $1/Z(\Btheta)$ is expressed as a geometric series which is truncated using an RR approach.
+To obtain the unbiased estimator, $1/Z(\Btheta)$ is expressed as a geometric series, which is truncated using a Russian roulette (RR) approach.
 The RR method first appeared in the physics literature \citep{carter1975particle} and is useful for obtaining an unbiased estimator through a finite stochastic truncation of an infinite series.
-To implement RR, a tight upper bound for $Z(\Btheta)$ is required, otherwise the convergence of the geometric series is slow and makes the algorithm inefficient.
-In practice, an upper bound is usually unavailable, which may lead to negative estimates of the likelihood and thus a signed PMMH approach is necessary, although it inflates the asymptotic variance of the MCMC chain \citep{andrieu2016establishing} compared to a standard PM approach, especially if the estimator produces a significant proportion of negative estimates \citep{lyne2015russian}.
-It is therefore crucial to quantify the probability of a negative estimate when tuning the hyperparameters of the estimator, which is difficult for the RR estimator.
-In contrast, our estimator is more tractable and the probability of a positive estimate is analytically derived under simplifying assumptions.
-Besides the upper bound, a few other hyperparameters of the RR estimator need to be determined for which guidelines are unavailable due to its intractability. \cite{wei2017markov} combine RR with Markov chain coupling to produce an estimator with lower variance and a larger probability of producing positive estimates.
-However, their estimator is insufficiently tractable to guarantee a positive estimate with a smaller variance, making it difficult to derive optimal tuning guidelines. \cite{caimulti} propose a multi-fidelity MCMC method to approximate the doubly intractable target density which, like the Russian roulette method, stochastically truncates an infinite series and uses slice sampling \citep{murray2016pseudo}.
+To implement RR, a tight upper bound for $Z(\Btheta)$ is required; otherwise, the convergence of the geometric series is slow and makes the algorithm inefficient.
+In practice, an upper bound is usually unavailable, which may lead to negative estimates of the likelihood, and thus a signed PMMH approach is necessary, although this inflates the asymptotic variance of the resulting importance sampling estimator of posterior expectations.
+In particular, having nearly half of the estimates being negative is detrimental for the asymptotic variance \citep{lyne2015russian,quiroz2021block}.
+It is therefore crucial to control the probability of a negative estimate, which is difficult for the RR estimator as, to the best of our knowledge, no analytical expression exists for this quantity.
+In contrast, our estimator is more tractable, and the probability of a positive estimate is analytically derived under simplifying assumptions.
+Besides the upper bound, a few other hyperparameters of the RR estimator need to be determined.
+We are unaware of any guidelines for selecting these based on analytical expressions.
+We provide such guidelines for the hyperparameters in the estimator proposed in our paper. \cite{wei2017markov} combine RR with Markov chain coupling to produce an estimator with lower variance and a larger probability of producing positive estimates.
+However, their estimator is not tractable enough to readily provide tuning guidelines. \cite{caimulti} propose a multi-fidelity MCMC method to approximate the doubly intractable target density, which, like the Russian roulette method, stochastically truncates an infinite series and uses slice sampling \citep{murray2016pseudo}.
 However, similarly to \cite{lyne2015russian}, the method lacks guidelines for tuning the hyperparameters.